-If your prayer life isn't marked by gospel-centered fervency, it's probably because you've lost sight of the fact that we are at war against an enemy that's too strong for us to handle on our own.
-So get your perspective in order.
+If our prayer life lacks fervency, it's probably because we've lost sight of the fact that we are at war against an enemy that's too strong for us to handle on our own.
+So let's get our perspective in order.
 Affirm the reality that we are at war, and likewise affirm the wonderful, hope-giving reality that in Christ we have all we need to stand in this warfare.

 We have His armor.
+Secondly...